 Creating Stability DVD - Yoga practices inspired by the viniyoga approach

 Creating Stability was a title I specifically chose for this series of Yoga practices – although the word “stable” was almost ruined for me with the Strong and Stable mantra used during the last General Election.
-I suppose the thinking was that if it was repeated often enough, it would convince everyone that they were choosing a more stable future, although personally I found it to be a reminder of all the uncertain and complex unknowns ahead.
+This wasn't a reflection on my political stance but a reflection that if the thinking was to repeat it often enough, and convince everyone that they were choosing a more stable future, it personally felt like a reminder of all the uncertain and complex unknowns ahead.

 The Strong and Stable mantra, made me think about whether emotions like stability and strength can be externally imposed?
 And is it even desirable to do this?
 Imposed emotions require true feelings to be masked to some degree and then to live in a state of pretence.
 This may be sometimes necessary but I don’t see this imposition as a good thing or a long term option.

 Stability, like all emotions, are responses to what is happening both externally to us in our life and internally within us.
 We can be told that things are stable, but unless our personal experience directly matches that, we won’t feel it with any certainty and it may highlight the opposite.
 Instability, the opposite, creates the sort of feelings that we are probably all too familiar with – tension in neck and shoulders, panicky sensations, a churning feeling in the stomach, restlessness, short and rapid breathing, sighing, difficulty staying focussed, repeating the same thoughts over and over in our heads on waking at 3am.
 We may make efforts to overcome these feelings by thinking rationally about them, but this doesn’t usually work.
 And why would it?
 Feelings aren’t always rational responses.
 They can be really irrational responses.
 And to complicate things, our responses may be not only about our present situation but may be due to what has happened in our past experience or our thinking and imagination about what the future may bring, as well as about the present.